Tresor4real/alx-pre_course/0x01-git/README.md

-My Second readme
-How to be updte in git
+How to be update in git